MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-design.md

   - If applicable, determine whether the application can render lower resolution images and videos.
     - Don't render full-size images as thumbnails where the browser is doing the resizing.
     - Using full-size images as thumbnails or resized images will transfer more data, unnecessary network traffic, and additional client-side CPU usage due to image resizing and pre-rendering.
+  - Ensuring there are no unused pages will help minimize the UX design.
+  - Consider search and findability.
+Making it easier for users to find what they are looking for helps lower the amount of data stored and retrieved.

 - Optimize code for efficient resource usage.
   - Reduce CPU cycles and the number of resources you need for your application.